 To depict this situation, this atlas shows the recognized government of China as warlord-controlled rather than as an independent entity, with its size changing depending on how much authority the government had outside of Beijing.
 However the actual recognized borders of China itself did not change during this period.

 By the terms of the Treaty of Tientsin (1858), foreign vessels including warships had the right to free navigation on the Yangtze River.
 In practical terms, this right extended only as far as Yichang until 1900, when advances in steam navigation allowed access as far inland as Chongqing.

 15 Jul 1927 Wuhan Government breaks with Chinese Communists▲

 Wuhan Government breaks with Chinese Communists

-Communists briefly occupy Nanchang before being expelled by Kuomintang
+Communists briefly occupied Nanchang before being expelled by the Kuomintang.

 Kuomintang takes Fengtian clique headquarters at Fuzhou (Southern Shandong)